benc-uk/kube-workshop/readme.md

 - [🤯 Scaling, Stateful Workloads & Helm](09-extra-advanced/readme.md) - Scaling (manual & auto), stateful workloads and persitent volumes, plus more Helm.
 - [🧩 Kustomize & GitOps](10-gitops-flux/readme.md) - Introduction to Kustomize and deploying apps through GitOps with Flux

-## Single node K3S cluster on a VM
+## Path: Single node K3S cluster on a VM

+In this path you'll learn to use Kubernetes as if you were running it on a on-premises machine, including configuring the computer with the required set up manually.

 Sections / modules: